 In order to obtain compressed codes of liver shapes, many methods can be used, such as SSMs and autoencoders.
 SSMs are widely used to analyse shape variations.
-However, due to the large variations of shape, the liver is a very challenging structure to describe with SSMs [5].
+However, due to the large variations of shape, the liver is a very challenging structure to describe with SSMs [4].
 As thus, we use an autoencoder to model the liver shape.

-The shape autoencoder is designed based on the structure of DenseNet [27], which uses densely connected blocks (dense blocks) to ensure maximum information flow between layers.
-The dense block architecture is shown in Fig. 3.
+The shape autoencoder is designed based on the structure of DenseNet [26], which uses densely connected blocks (dense blocks) to ensure maximum information flow between layers.
+The architecture of the dense block is shown in Fig. 3.
 For each layer in the block, the feature maps of all preceding layers are used as input, and its own feature maps are used as input for all subsequent layers.
 If the input of this block has $k_0$ feature maps and each layer produces k (k is called growth rate) feature maps, it follows that a dense block with l layers produces $k_l = k_0 + k \times (l-1)$ feature maps.
-This construction of dense block has several advantages: alleviating the vanishing-gradient problem, strengthening feature propagation, and encouraging feature reuse.
+Due to its dense connectivity pattern, dense block has several advantages: alleviating the vanishing-gradient problem, strengthening feature propagation, and encouraging feature reuse.